Cotton: South Asia

-The earliest evidence of the use of cotton in the Old World, dated to 5500 BC and preserved in copper beads, has been found at the Neolithic site of Mehrgarh, at the foot of the Bolan Pass in ancient India, today in Balochistan Pakistan.
-Fragments of cotton textiles have been found at Mohenjo-daro and other sites of the Bronze Age Indus Valley civilization, and cotton may have been an important export from it.
+The earliest evidence of the use of cotton in the Old World, in the form of a few fibres of mineralised cotton thread, found in a string of eight copper beads, at the Neolithic site of Mehrgarh, at the foot of the Bolan Pass, today in Balochistan Pakistan.
+Fragments of cotton textiles, and Spindle whorls, dated to the 3rd millennia BC, have also been found at Mohenjo-daro, in Sindh, Pakistan, and other sites of the Bronze Age Indus Valley civilization, which is a likely site for the first cultivation of Gossypium arboreum, and cotton may have been an important export from it.